finos/datahelix/docs/GettingStarted.md

 [...]
 ```

 The generator has successfully created 100 rows of random data.
-However, in most cases this data will not be terribly useful.
-It is likely that `firstName` should only allow a subset of possible string values.
+However, for this guide we want to create more realistic looking first names.
+It is likely that the `firstName` field should only allow a subset of possible string values.
 If you don't provide any constraints, the generator will output random strings containing basic latin characters and punctuation.

 Let's assume you only want to generate characters between a to z for the `firstName` field; this can be achieved by adding a `matchingRegex` constraint for the field.
 With this constraint alone, the generator will only output strings valid for the regex.

 ## Adding constraints

+The datahelix supports two different types of constraint:

+-   [**Predicates**](UserGuide.md#predicate-constraints) - boolean-valued functions that define whether a given value is valid or invalid.
+-   [**Grammatical**](UserGuide.md#grammatical-constraints) - combine or modify other constraints including other grammatical constraints.

+We are going to use the `matchingRegex` constraint to restrict the strings produced by the `firstName` field.
+The `matchingRegex` constraint is an example of a predicate constraint.

-Update the JSON profile as follows:
+Update the JSON profile to the following:

 ```json
 {